Important Laws of Physics

 Physical laws are the conclusions drawn on the basis of long year scientific observations and experiments which are repeated again and again under different conditions to reach the assumptions which can be accepted worldwide.
 We all know our world works on some principles and these principles are drawn by our scientists in the form of certain physical laws.
-Let us discuss some important laws of physics which will enhance knowledge as well as help in the preparation of various entrance examinations.

 Important Laws of Physics

 The principle was discovered in 3rd century B.C. by the Greek mathematician.
 Archimedes.
 It states that when a body is partially or totally immersed in a fluid, it experiences an upward thrust equal to the weight of the fluid displaced by it that i.e. its apparent loss of weight is equal to the weight of liquid displaced.

 2. Avagadro’s Law

 In 1811 it was discovered by an Italian Scientist Anedeos Avagadro.
 This law states that equal volume of all gases under the same conditions of temperature and pressure contain equal number of molecules.